Security of the Tax Administration's website

 Facts about malware programs

 Viruses, spy software and cyber blackmail software are common examples of malicious software, often referred to as malware.
-Malware may enter your computer when you open a message and click on a link on it.
-For this reason, you must avoid opening any attachment files and links you are not sure of.
+Malware may enter your computer when you open a message and click on a link in it.
+Please avoid opening any attachment files and links you are not sure of.

-Some messages that have been in circulation promise the user that the malware will be removed if they pay an amount of money to a PayPal account, for example.
-Paying the money gives you no guarantee that you would actually get back your lost files or be spared any further inconvenience.
+Some messages that have been in circulation promise the user that the malware will be removed if the user pays an amount of money.
+We do not recommend paying.
+After the user has paid the money, no guarantee is given that the lost files would be restored to the computer’s hard disk.
 For this reason, it is important to back up all the data you want to save – and store it in another device or on the cloud.

 More information and guidance on data security is available on the website of the Finnish Communications Regulatory Authority.